w3c-fans/RHL_CZ/wp-content/plugins/image-slider-widget/readme.txt

 = Cross Browser, All Browsers Supported ( Pro ) =
 Image Slider Pro is cross browser slider plugin, all browsers are supported (IE 6+, Firefox 2+, Chrome 3+, Safari 3+, Opera 10+, iOS Safari, Opera Mobile, Android Browser, iPhone, iPad, Mac, Windows Surface etc.).

-= Full Responsive =
-Image Slider Pro is reponsive by calling API.
-The API method $ScaleWidth is the best performance responsive slider carousel approach, Image Slider Pro can be scaled to any size at realtime.

 = Touch Swipe by Finger/Mouse ( Pro ) =
 When touch the Slider, it will freeze and then move to the direction that finger swipes to.